Academic and professional qualifications

 Rebecca is a founding trustee of a start up 'tech' charity, which is developing a digital platform to connect asylum seekers with essential support and services.

-She is also a founding director and trustee of a new charity which aims to use legal mechanisms, public education, and advocacy, to end impunity for grave international crimes and systemic human rights abuses.
+She is also a founding director and trustee of a charity which uses legal mechanisms to end impunity for grave international crimes and systemic human rights abuses.

-Through her role as the safeguarding governor for a specialist music school, Rebecca has developed considerable knowledge of education law and child protection/safeguarding law.
+Through her role as the safeguarding governor for a specialist music school, Rebecca has developed considerable knowledge of education law and child protection/safeguarding.

-In 2021, Rebecca was appointed as a director of the English Sinfonia.
+In 2021, Rebecca was appointed as a non-executive board director of English Sinfonia.